CMASCenter/pcluster-cmaq/README.md

 queue1-dy-computeresource1-10      1   queue1*       idle~ 72     72:1:1      1        0      1 dynamic, Scheduler health che

+### It should take 31 minutes per day (62 minutes total)

-The other option is to update the yaml file to use an ONDEMAND instead of SPOT instance.
+The other option is to update the yaml file to use an ONDEMAND instead of SPOT instance, if you need to run on 360 processors.